|07-03-2017, 04:19 PM||#1|

 2) The Covox Speech Thing (1986) / Disney Sound Source (1990):

 This simple DAC device could be built from scratch using off the shelf electronic components (there are several diagrams available online) and was plugged to the computer using the printer port.
 It could reproduce FX and voices for a few games (such as "SimCity" or "Wolfenstein 3D") and little else.
+It also could cause CPU slowdowns.

 3) AdLib (1988):